orangeduck/LuaAutoC/README.md

 print(bird.num_wings)
 ```

-Where `birdie_index` and `birdie_setindex` are functions defined using the C API as shown below.
-Or alternatively developers can define the whole metatable in C and hide the `birdie_setindex` and `birdie_index` functions altogether.
+Where `birdie_index` and `birdie_newindex` are functions defined using the C API as shown below.
+Or alternatively developers can define the whole metatable in C and hide the `birdie_newindex` and `birdie_index` functions altogether.

 ```c
 typedef struct {